norberto-enomoto/spring-boot-rest-user-crud-tutorial-1/Readme.md

 Swagger2 UI will run at <http://localhost:8080/swagger-ui.html>.

-You can test them using swigger-ui or any other rest client.
+You can test them using swagger-ui or any other rest client.